enbraun/slate/source/includes/_resource.md

 ```

 Retrieves the details of an existing resource.
-You only need to provide the unique resource identifier that was returned upon resource creation as request parameter .
+You only need to provide the unique resource identifier that was returned upon resource creation as request parameter.

 ### Returns

 | Code      | Description |
 | ---:      |    :----    |
-**200** <br> <span class = "success">`OK`</span> | Indicates that the operation was successful and a resource is retrieved successfully .
+**200** <br> <span class = "success">`OK`</span> | Indicates that the operation was successful and a resource is retrieved successfully.
 **403** <br> <span class = "error">`Forbidden`</span> | Authorization failed due to insufficient permissions.
 This occurs when user does not have enough access rights to perform this action.
 Access for each user can be controlled by an Administrator using eRS Cloud Application.
 **404** <br> <span class = "error">`Not Found`</span> | Not Found error occurs when requested resource does not exist (i.e. There is no resource with given ID).
 This may also occur when requesting a resource that has been deleted.